 - 1. What are the main indicators presented in these results? - 2.
 How is the IRR affected if the loans are increased and equity decreased?
 To find out about this, try to decrease the equity injection in a given year and increase the export credit in the same year by the same amount.
 Note that the equity is in local currency and the export credit is in USD.
 You would thus need to apply the correct exchange rate.
-(Multiple possible): Internal Rate of Return (IRR) is not affected.
+(Multiple possible): IRR is not affected.
 IRR goes up.
 IRR goes down.
 IRR improves from a shareholder's perspective.
-IRR gets worse from a shareholder's perspective

-3. Stakeholders would wish to see a higher Internal Rate of Return (IRR) of just above 15%.
-What would be the required electricity prices (2 decimal digits) for the first year if the price would escalate at 4%?
+IRR gets worse from a shareholder's perspective - 3.
+Stakeholders would wish to see a higher Internal Rate of Return (IRR) of around 15%.
+How would you calculate the required electricity prices (2 decimal digits) for the first year if the price would escalate at 3%?